rust-lang/surveys/surveys/2021-annual-survey/questions.md

 **TODO**: explain why the following questions are not asked Is Rust used in the company where you work?

-### To why extent is Rust currently being used by your company?
+### To what extent is Rust currently being used by your company?

 Select one:

 - My company uses Rust for a large portion of production projects.
 - My company uses Rust for a small portion of production projects.
 - My company uses Rust only for non-production projects (e.g., tooling).